Mango chia pudding – creamy and delicious

-Believe it or not, I’ve only recently become a chia pudding fan.
-I first tried it a few years ago and quickly gave up on it after the first couple of batches were pretty bland and ordinary.
+I haven’t always been a chia pudding fan.
+When I first tried it a few years ago, I quickly gave up on it after the first couple of batches were pretty bland and ordinary.

-I’ve also been experimenting with freezing it in ice block moulds to make delicious, healthy Summer treats too.
-That recipe is coming next (along with fruity iced green tea and lemonade.)
+I’ve also been experimenting with freezing this chia pudding in ice block moulds to make delicious, healthy Summer breakfast pops too.

 - 1 mango, peeled & chopped